MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/file-a-new-bug.md

 5. Click **Browse** below the Attachments label to attach a file to the bug.
 (Recommended)

-  Providing data at the time of bug submission helps Microsoft efficiently manage the bug process.
-Please use the appropriate data collection process for the specific issue being reported:
+  Attaching data at the time of bug submission helps us efficiently manage the bug process toward closure.
+Please use the appropriate process below for the specific issue being reported.

   **For Windows Phone and IoT(ARM) devices**:
-    1. download the [FieldMedic tool](http://www.windowsphone.com/en-us/store/app/field-medic/73c58570-d5a7-46f8-b1b2-2a90024fc29c) and run it on the devices that reproduce the issue you are reporting.
+    Please download the [FieldMedic tool](http://www.windowsphone.com/en-us/store/app/field-medic/73c58570-d5a7-46f8-b1b2-2a90024fc29c) and run it on the devices that reproduce the issue you are reporting.
     > [!NOTE]
     > Be sure that all providers associated with the problem you are reporting are enabled.
 This can be done by going to the **Advanced** menu within Field Medic, and selecting **Choose which ETW Providers ...**.

-  **For Windows x86 and x64 devices**: We recommend using the  [UCSLogTool](https://www.microsoft.com/en-us/download/details.aspx?id=54322) log collection tool.
-This tool will gather logs and traces pertinent to the specific feature area selected.
-When using this tool, follow the below steps:
+  **For Windows x86 and x64**: Please use the log collection tool, [UCSLogTool](https://www.microsoft.com/en-us/download/details.aspx?id=54322), posted on Connect and Microsoft Download Center.
+This tool will gather logs and traces relevant to the specific feature area selected.
+Follow these steps to use the tool:

     1. Download and install UCSLogTool on the problem device.
-When the installation completes, launch the tool using its desktop short-cut.
+When the installation is complete, start the tool using the desktop short-cut.

-    2. After UCSLogTool launches you will be presented with a user interface within the Command Prompt.
-Locate the scenario or feature that is closest to the problem you are reporting, enter the corresponding number, and press enter.
+    2. After UCSLogTool starts, you’ll be presented with a user interface in the Command Prompt.
+Locate the scenario or feature that’s closest to the problem you’re reporting, enter the corresponding number, and then press Enter.

-    3. After you have selected the scenario to be traced, a list of relevant features will be displayed.
-You can view additional features by entering “Y”, or continue by entering “N”.
+    3. After you’ve selected the scenario to be traced, a list of the selected features will be displayed.
+You can view additional features by entering **Y**, or continue by entering **N**.

-    4. By default, any feature you select will include the "general log collection" feature.
-Once you have selected the correct traces, follow the prompts to either add additional features or to continue with the current selection.
+    4. By default, any feature that’s selected will also include the General windows log collection feature.
+Please confirm that the correct traces have been selected, and then follow the prompts to either add additional features or to continue with the current selection.

-    5. You will be prompted to keep the temporary folder containing a copy of the trace data.
-Follow the prompt, and press enter.
+    5. You’ll be prompted to keep the temporary folder containing a copy of the trace data.
+Follow the prompt, and press Enter.

+    > [!NOTE]
+    > Many UCSLogTool features will open in a new window to capture their respective traces.
+When this occurs, follow the instructions in the new window, and then return to the UCSLogTool command window for the final steps.

-    6. After the tool has completed collecting the traces, the collected trace data and logs will be compressed into a single zip file on the desktop.
-For example: `GeneralDataCollection_15063.rs2_release.170317-1834.zip`
+    6. After the tool collects the traces, the collected trace data and logs will be compressed into a single ZIP file on the desktop (for example,  `GeneralDataCollection_15063.rs2_release.170317-1834.zip`).

     > [!IMPORTANT]
-    > Do not rename the file as there are automated processes that check these files for validity
+    > Do not rename the file.
+Renaming the file will interfere with the automated processes that check it for validity

     7. Attach this .zip file to the bug

     > [!NOTE]
-    > If you are unable to execute the USCLogTool due to the system state, run the script manually by following the below steps:
+    > If you are unable to execute the USCLogTool due to the system state, run the script manually by doing the following:
-      1. Download and install the UCL Log Tool on a working system.
+      1. Download and install the UCSLogTool on a working system.
       2. Copy the "UCSLogTool" directory (typically C:\Program Files\UCSLogTool) and its contents onto a USB Flash Drive.
-      3. Connect the flash drive to the problem system when booted to OOBE / WinPE.
+      3. Connect the flash drive to the problem system when booted to OOBE or Windows PE.
       4. Press Shift+F10 on the keyboard to get to a command prompt.
-      5. Change directory to the location on the USB Flash Drive where the UCSLogTool was copied to.
+      5. Change directory to the location on the USB Flash Drive that UCSLogTool was copied to.
-      6. Run the following script manually to collect the “General Windows log collection”.
-UCSLogTool\WINDOWS_LOG\GetLogs.cmd
+      6. Run the following script manually to collect the General Windows log collection: `UCSLogTool\WINDOWS_LOG\GetLogs.cmd`
-      7. Once it completes copy the data onto the flash drive and attach to the bug in a .zip format.
+      7. g)	After the tool collects the data, copy the data onto the flash drive and attach to the bug in a ZIP file format.

       We recommend submitting a memory dump file when the problem system is in a non-responsive state.
 This file will help Microsoft investigate the issue you are encountering.